In the last year or so, I’ve been focusing on making money with Amazon KDP & self publishing low & no content books.

 OR….

-Low content – anything with a little more content… such as guided journals, activity and colouring books.
+Low content – anything with a little more content… such as guided journals, log books and planners.

 There are many other types of books published on KDP – such as any type of fiction or non fiction books and some self-published authors have had great success.

-But for the purposes of this post, I will be concentrating purely on low & no content books, because that’s what I’ve had experience in over the last year.
+But for the purposes of this post, I will be concentrating on low and no content books.
+Primarily because that is mainly what I’ve published myself on Amazon KDP.

 Should You Try Publishing No Or Low Content?